-Cleft lip and palate are birth defects (1).
-The shape and structure of the baby’s mouth and face form in the early weeks of pregnancy.
-The right and left sides of the baby’s upper lip fuse together between the fourth and the seventh week of pregnancy.
-The roof of the mouth (palate) is formed by the eighth or ninth week of pregnancy (2).
+Babies with cleft lip and palate have certain underlying genetic disorders that cause the malformation.
+The baby’s mouth takes its shape and structure in the early weeks of pregnancy.
+Further, the fusion of the right and left parts of the baby’s upper lip occurs between the fourth and seventh weeks of pregnancy.
+Finally, the palate (roof of the mouth) develops by the eighth or ninth week (1) (2).

 What Is Cleft Lip And Cleft Palate?